Below you will find the fundamentals of Rhode Island Family Court.

 - Only the Chief Justice can change the venue of a particular RI Family Court matter

-- Approving Court excusals from RI divorce lawyers and other lawyers who appear before the RI Family Court.
+- Approving court excusals from RI divorce lawyers and other lawyers who appear before the RI Family Court.

 - Selects Magistrates (advice and consent of senate)

-- Appoints the general Magistrate (advice and consent)
+- Appoints the General Magistrate (advice and consent)

 Associate Justices